 A wise man once said you should be like the water, not the rock, if you’re rigid and unyielding, you’ll just get eroded away, water can be a tiny drip or a tidal wave.
 That’s probably all a bit deep for a dork in a rock band but the point is, don’t stick to a plan if it’s a shitty plan.
 Think on the fly.
 Make things up as you go.
 It’s good to plan ahead but plan too far ahead and you’ll lose sight of what’s important in the moment.

 5. Worry about your music before anything else

 Ultimately, you’re in a band because you love music and you want to share yours with the world.
 Write good songs.
 Have fun putting them together with your mates.
 Have fun playing them.
 Have fun touring them.
 You can learn all the admin/backend stuff as you go along.
 No one knows exactly what they’re doing to start with, and that’s fine.

 Don’t put the cart before the horse, you have to walk before you can (run?) look a gift horse in the mouth, I dunno, something about a horse.
 I said there would be a lot of clichés.

-See their new tune Long Way Down and tour dates below.
+See their tune Long Way Down below.